rtlabs-com/c-link/README.md

 It is easy to use and has a small footprint.
 It is especially well suited for embedded systems where resources are limited and efficiency is crucial.

+The stack is supplied with full sources and a sample application.

+Also C++ (any version) is supported for application development.

+See LICENSE.md for licensing details.

 Limitations or not yet implemented: